coala/coala/docs/Developers/Writing_Good_Commits.rst

 Why Do We Need Good Commits?
 ----------------------------

--  An atomic commit is way easier to review.
+-  An atomic commit is far easier to review.
 The reviewer thus will be able to review faster and find more bugs due to the lower complexity of the change.
--  Atomic commits are like good objects in object oriented programming - you can split up a bigger thing into many small objects.
+-  Atomic commits are like good objects in object-oriented programming - you can split up a bigger thing into many small objects.
 Reducing complexity is the key to developing good software and finding its bug before they occur.
 -  Good commit messages make it easy to check at a glance what happened in a time range.
--  It is way easier to revert single changes without side effects.
+-  It is much easier to revert single changes without side effects.
-   Reverting multiple commits at a time is easy, reverting a part of a commit is not.
+   Reverting multiple commits at a time is easy; reverting a part of a commit is not.
 -  ``git blame`` will be much more effective.
 It is the best documentation you can get.
 The older your code is, the more documentation it has.
-The better the commit messages are, the better is your hidden documentation.
+The better the commit messages are, the better this bonus documentation becomes.
 Your commit messages document the reason for every single change you did to any line.
 -  ``git bisect`` will be much more effective.
-If you bisect through atomic commits to find the commit which caused a bug, you should be able to identify the real cause of the bug fastly.
+If you bisect through atomic commits to find the commit which caused a bug, you should be able to quickly identify the real cause of the bug.
 Good commit messages and atomicity of commits are key to that ability.